Kabi4/GamourDevelopment/README.md

         width: 0;
         opacity: 0;
     }
-also in nav replace the checkbox with a anchor and in anchor put this id="navigationbar".
+Also in nav replace the checkbox with a anchor and in anchor put this id="navigationbar".

-in Nav CSS replae all the :checked class with this.
+Then in Nav CSS replae all the :checked class with this.
     &:target

+for refrence go to _turn_nav file